LanaSina/LanaSina.github.io/index.md

 ## Who am I?

+I research learning, predictive systems, and [Artificial Perception](https://sites.google.com/view/artificialperception/home) and I am interested in sanitizing science practices (read about Mimosa Open Collaboration [here](https://openmimosablog.wordpress.com/)!).
-I am an associate researcher (and founding member) of Sony Computer Science Labs' new Kyoto Lab.
-Read more about my motivations for starting the lab by clicking on my picture [here](https://www.sonycsl.co.jp/kyoto/) (English and Japanese).
-I am also the Research Chair on the [International Society for ALife's](http://www.alife.org/about-isal) board of directors.
-I research learning and predictive systems, and I am interested in sanitizing science practices.
+I am an associate researcher (and founding member) of Sony Computer Science Labs' new [Kyoto Lab](https://www.sonycsl.co.jp/kyoto/).
+I am also the Research Chair of the [International Society for ALife's](http://www.alife.org/about-isal) board of directors, a member of ISAL's DEI committee, an associate editor of the Journal of Artificial Life, and a member of eLife (not related to ALife!)
+[Early Career Advisory Group](https://elifesciences.org/inside-elife/be26bd40/early-career-advisory-group-election-results-2021).
 You can read about my career path on my [CV](lana_cv.pdf) (tl;dr: I went to Engineering School in France then moved to Japan where I got my Master's and PhD.
 I used to speak ~9 languages and can do just about anything that involves programming.
 Sometimes I get awards for scientific work or non scientific work.
 My favorite scientist is [Frans De Waal](https://en.wikipedia.org/wiki/Frans_de_Waal).
 I like food.)

 ## Follow me